felipebpl/nlp-embeddings-retrieval/README.md

 This project implements a vector-based search system using BERT embeddings and an autoencoder to improve semantic relevance in document search.
 The goal is to create embeddings for each document and query, then use cosine similarity to retrieve the most relevant documents.
 This project was developed in multiple steps, as detailed below.

+The official submission document with detailed discussions, analyses, and results as per the APS 2 assignment requirements is available as **APS2.pdf**.

 ---

 ## Table of Contents